nitinchandra73/ReferringDominTracker/README.md

 - Referring domains are websites from which the target website or web page has one or more backlinks.
 ## Application's responsibility
 - Add new domain
-- Track reffering domain hits
+- Track referring domain hits
-- Rank reffering domains based on number of hits
+- Rank referring domains based on number of hits
 ## Technical stack
 - REST API
 - Spring boot